eclipse-hawkbit/hawkbit-examples/hawkbit-device-simulator/README.md

 # hawkBit Device Simulator

 The device simulator handles software update commands from the update server.
+It is designed to be used very conveniently, for example, from within a browser.
+Hence, all the endpoints use the GET verb.

 ## Run on your own workstation
 ```